PhilippeBekaert/snd-hdspe/README.md

 **Note**

-The RME HDSPe MADI-FX is a different beast and is not supported by this driver.
+- The RME HDSPe MADI-FX is a different beast and is not (yet) supported by this driver.
 See [Adrian Knoths MADI-FX driver work in progress](https://github.com/adiknoth/madifx).

+- Older RME HDSP cards are not supported by this driver either.
+Use the stock snd-hdsp driver for the RPM, Digiface, Multiface, etc...

 **Status**